Illarion Vorontsov-Dashkov

-Count Illarion Ivanovich Vorontsov-Dashkov (Илларио́н Ива́нович Воронцов-Дашков; 27 May 1837 – 15 January 1916) was a notable representative of the Vorontsov family.
-He served as Minister of Imperial Properties in 1881-97 and the Governor-General of the Caucasus Viceroyalty (1801–1917) in 1905–15.
+Count Illarion Ivanovich Vorontsov-Dashkov (Илларио́н Ива́нович Воронцов-Дашков; 27 May 1837 – 15 January 1916) was a Russian general and official.
+He served as served as Minister of Imperial Properties between 1881 and 1897 and as Governor-General of the Caucasus Viceroyalty between 1905 and 1915.

 Career

 Illarion Vorontsov was born on 27 May 1837 in Saint Petersburg.
+He belonged to the noble family Vorontsov.
 He took part in the conquest of Central Asia in the 1860s and was appointed Major General in 1866.
-He was in charge of the Hussar regiment of the Leub Guard in 1867–74.
-He was on friendly terms with the future Alexander III of Russia and, following Alexander's father's assassination, established a counter-revolutionary squad, or "holy druzhina", whose members included Konstantin Pobedonostsev, Nicholas Pavlovich Ignatiev, and Mikhail Katkov.
+He was in charge of the Life Guard Horse Regiment in 1867–1874.
+He was on friendly terms with the future Alexander III of Russia and, following Alexander's father's assassination, established a counter-revolutionary squad, or druzhina, called the Holy Brotherhood.

 Alexander III put Vorontsov-Dashkov in charge of the imperial court and made him Full General of Cavalry.
 He also was made responsible for imperial stud farms and vineyards.
 Following Nicholas II's coronation, he was dislodged from the office of Minister of Imperial Properties but was appointed to the State Council of Imperial Russia instead.
 The Russian Revolution of 1905 recalled Vorontsov to active service, and he ascended to the helm of the Viceroyalty of the Caucasus.

 As Russia's second-to-last viceroy of the Caucasus, Vorontsov-Dashkov implemented several reformist policies, but his time in office was marred by a general era of revolution, war, and social upheaval.

 He was officially in charge of the victorious Russian forces in the Battle of Sarikamish during the early months of World War I, although the effective command lay with General Alexander Myshlayevsky.
 In September 1915 he was removed from command and replaced with Grand Duke Nicholas.
 He died on 15 January 1916 in his Vorontsov Palace.